frdbonif/sys2mqtt/README.md

 ## Installation

 Firstly, the program requires Python 3 and has been developed using Python 3.8.2.
-Please ensure that python3 and the associated pip package.
+Please ensure that python3 and the associated pip package is installed on your system.
 It relies on the psutil, socket and paho-mqtt Python packages, these can be installed with pip if they are not available on your system.

 The current version should be downloaded and placed into a folder of your choosing.
 The MQTT URL, port and authentication details should be entered in to the appropriate fields in `main.py`.
 Then you should use either cron or systemd timers to run the program at your prefererd interval.
 For further information see the sys2mqtt wiki.